foolmarks/yolov8x_p2/README.md

   * Evaluation of the quantized model.
   * Benchmarking of the compiled model.
   * Executing a compiled model on a hardware platform.
-  * Building a GStreamer pipeline with IP camera input
+  * Building a GStreamer pipeline with USB camera input.

 YOLOv8x uses three detection heads on feature maps P3, P4, P5, corresponding to strides 8, 16 and 32 (so for a 640×640 input you get 80×80, 40×40, 20×20 grids).
 The p2 variant modifies the architecture so that the detector outputs from P2–P5 instead of P3–P5: